-The direct-to-consumer connected home product category is highly fragmented, with thousands of disparate, unintegrated point products across multiple categories resulting in an experience that is frustrating, complicated and time-intensive for the end consumer.
-Mass market DIY products are intended to meet single-point tasks, and are not generally designed to seamlessly integrate across multiple manufacturers into a fully personalized connected home solution, nor to meet the exacting needs of highend purchasers.
-We believe a large and growing segment of end consumers want the best available connected home experience and that they are willing to pay for professional assistance to create a fully integrated system and to service and upgrade it over time.
+The direct-to-consumer smart living product category is highly fragmented, with thousands of disparate, unintegrated point products across multiple categories resulting in an experience that is frustrating, complicated and time-intensive for the end consumer.
+Mass market DIY products are intended to meet single-point tasks, and are not generally designed to seamlessly integrate across multiple manufacturers into a fully personalized smart living solution, nor to meet the exacting needs of high-end purchasers.
+We believe a large and growing segment of end consumers want the best available smart living experience and that they are willing to pay for professional assistance to create a fully integrated system and to service and upgrade it over time.